5 Things You Didn't Know About Male Masturbation

 2. Masturbation is not risk-free.

 Sure, it's low-risk.
 It's the safest form of sex possible.
-No one ever caught an STD from himself or made himself pregnant.
+No one ever caught an STD from themselves or made themselves pregnant.
 But like other low-risk activities (chewing, walking), it still has some risks.

 Frequent or rough masturbation can cause minor skin irritation.
 Forcefully bending an erect penis can rupture the chambers that fill with blood, a rare but gruesome condition called penile fracture.